devAbhimanyu/go-basics/README.md

 Basics of golang

 - go run main.go : compiles and immediately run Go program
+- gor run . : to run all modules

 - go build : compile go src files.
 Compiles the packeages and dependencies
   - go build -o name : will produce and exec file with the name entered